CSTLU/CF212/_posts/2019-04-22-Install Latex.md

 title: "Install Latex environment"
 ---

-In this course, the student need to write the report weekly regarding homeworks.
-In assignment secsion, we provied a template to do that.
+In this course, the student needs to write the report weekly regarding homework.
+In assignment session, we provided a template to do that.
 But that template was written by LaTeX language.
-LaTeX, computer programming language used for typesetting technical documents.
-LaTeX is a free software was created to make it easier to produce general-purpose books, reports, slides (Beamers) and articles within TeX.
+LaTeX, the computer programming language used for typesetting technical documents.
+LaTeX is a free software was created to produce general-purpose books, reports, slides (Beamers) and articles.

-LaTeX, a skill is very useful and significant for computer science student nowadays. we are recommended you to learn and use this language.
-This blogs, we will provice you a concept regarding Latex, how to install LateX environment and also how to program quickly.
+LaTeX, skill is very useful and significant for computer science student nowadays. we recommend you to learn and use this language.
+This blogs, we will provide you a concept regarding Latex, how to install LateX environment and also how to program quickly.

 ![Latex](http://cs.thanglongit.net/CF212/img/1280px-LaTeX_logo.svg.png)